 Lessons from Peter Thiel

-These lessons summarize what Joe Lonsdale learned from working over many years with Peter Thiel, our chairman and one of our founders.
-These are very much worth reading for everyone at Palantir — they will change the way you think.
+These lessons summarize what Joe Lonsdale learned from working over many years with Peter Thiel, a chairman and founder of Palantir.
+These are very much worth reading — they will change the way you think.

 The nine lessons: